 Choose the Right Texas PI Attorney to Fight for You

 Truck accident claims can be complicated, as the truck company will do everything they can to deny liability.
 Attorney Dana G. Kirk has represented many truck accident victims over the last 40 years.Rated as one of the top 100 civil litigators in the country, Dana G. Kirk has the expertise and resources to take on trucking companies successfully.
-Call us today at 713-651-0050 or reach us online to schedule a free and confidential consultation with one of our truck accident attorneys.
+Reach us online to schedule a free and confidential consultation with one of our truck accident attorneys.